-The Digital Graphic Art Degree Program is delivered in a system of six 12-week quarters, which are delivered in a hybrid format.
-In the hybrid format, courses may include in-person (residential) and distance education (online) components.
+The Digital Graphic Art Degree Program is delivered in a system of six 12-week quarters, which are delivered exclusively via distance education (i.e., online).

 Upon successful completion of all areas of this Program, graduates will be awarded an Associate of Applied Art Degree in Digital Graphic Art.